trevor-ofarrell/lichessTV-watch-party/README.md

 ## About
 - The apps front-end is a create-react-app, hosted by vercel, and the back-end is an express server.
-- Moves and game data is collected from the <a href="https://lichess.org/api">lichess.org API</a>
+- Moves and game data is collected from the <a href="https://lichess.org/api">lichess.org API</a>.
-- the chatting is websocket based, built using <a href="https://socket.io">socket.io</a>
+- The chatting is websocket based, built using <a href="https://socket.io">socket.io</a>.
-- the board is <a href="https://chessboardjsx.com/">chessboardJSX</a>
+- The board is <a href="https://chessboardjsx.com/">chessboardJSX</a>.

 ## Usage